 A more resilient architecture is usually needed for frequent, long-running tasks.
 For those with more demanding needs, the most popular approaches include a message queue system with background workers that can work in parallel, for example RabbitMQ, Amazon SQS, and Google Cloud Pub/Sub.
 This lets you orchestrate jobs asynchronously without needing to wait for execution to complete.

-Along with a message queue, you’d need a way to manage usage limits for your workspace to make sure you aren’t creating too many requests at once, or respecting daily quotas.
+Along with a message queue, you’d need a way to manage usage limits for your workspace to make sure you aren’t creating too many requests at once, and also respecting daily quotas.
 Typically a caching service like Redis is used to track throttling and usage between jobs.

 This approach allows thousands of Drive operations to run safely over hours instead of failing after minutes.